PennyLaneAI/pennylane/doc/introduction/measurements.rst

 >>> print(result)
 {'00': 495, '11': 505}

-If another measurement function than :func:`~.pennylane.sample` is provided, a tensor of tensors is returned to provide differentiability for the outputs of QNodes.
+If counts are obtained along with a measurement function other than :func:`~.pennylane.sample`, a tensor of tensors is returned to provide differentiability for the outputs of QNodes.

 .. code-block:: python